top of page

 If you have suffered medical complications or other repercussions due to a medical professional’s failure to identify your medical condition promptly and correctly, as well as to recommend appropriate treatment, you may have grounds for a medical malpractice claim of failure to diagnose.

-Consider the information explained above and consult with a personal injury attorney whose practice area includes experience with medical malpractice cases to determine your next best step.
+Consider the information explained above and consult with a personal injury lawyer whose practice area includes experience with medical malpractice cases to determine your next best step.

 For expert legal advice on personal injury claims, including failure to diagnose and general medical malpractice suits, trust the team at Shay & Associates.